 In political parties, strategic planning is critical to their success.
-This is especially true with smaller parties because the lack of resources often makes it difficult to compete.
+This is especially true with smaller parties because the lack of resources makes competing difficult.

 The effects of winner-take-all elections

-When there’s a winner-take-all election system in place, only two parties are represented most of the time.
+When a winner-take-all election system is in place, only two parties are represented most of the time.
 This means that all the other opinions are ignored.

 One of the consequences of winner-take-all elections is that it’s harder for third parties to gain popularity because if a majority voted for them, they would take all the seats.

-Political campaigns focus on swing states, allowing candidates to win with fewer votes than the total of people who voted for the loser.
+Political campaigns focus on swing states, allowing candidates to win with fewer votes than those who voted for the loser.

 Compare plurality and proportional representation.